 In vitro efficacy of botanicals:

 Aqueous extract of locally available nine botanicals each at 10% concentration were evaluated in vitro against the A. alternata by applying standard poisoned food technique (Nene and Thapliyal, 1993) and by using PDA as basal medium.
 Extracts from nine different plant species viz., garlic, neem, lantana, wild brinjal, glyricidia, tulsi, soapnut, rui and congress grass were prepared as per the methodology given by Bhatti (1998).
 For obtaining 10% plant extract, 10 ml of standard plant extract was mixed with 90 ml of PDA in 250 ml conical flask.
 Later, 20 ml of the PDA medium containing plant extracts was poured into sterilized Petri plates under aseptic conditions.
-Mycelial discs of 5mm size from seven days old actively grown pure culture were used to inoculate the poured Petri plates.
+Mycelial discs of 5mm size from seven days old actively grown pure culture was used to inoculate the poured Petri plates.
 Control was maintained on PDA without adding any plant extract in a medium.
 Three replications were taken for each treatment.
 These plates were incubated at 27±20C for seven days and radial colony growth was measured.

 In vitro evaluation of bio-agents: